cfengine/documentation/reference/promise-types/classes.markdown

 * not
 * xor

+If you omit any of them, the class is always defined (as if you said `expression => "any"`).

-For example, the following promise is incomplete:
+For example, the following promise defines the class `web` when a file exists:

 ```cf3
 bundle agent example